 A traditional waterfall display setup is all about organizing your ad stack so it will generate the most revenue.
 Whether you’re an up-and-coming blogger or a ComScore 1000 publisher, the same concept of organizing your ad stack can be applied.

 The first step is identifying each partner’s strengths.
 Which partners offer high CPMs with low fill rates or vice versa?
-Once you have gauged the CPM and fill rates from each Ad Network, you should organize your stack based on CPM first, then backfill with a catch-all solution that offers 100% fill with lower CPMs like Google AdSense.
+Once you have gauged the CPM and fill rates from each ad network, we recommend organizing your stack based on CPM first, then backfill, with a catch-all solution that offers 100% fill with lower CPMs like Google AdSense.

-Seems like quite the process, huh?
-Here’s where new ad serving options come into play.
+Seems like quite the process, right?
+Here’s where new ad-serving options come into play.

-Instead of focusing so heavily on playing to the strengths of each partner in your stack, publishers should be focusing on the engagement levels of their readers.
-Every user will see some ads, but Sovrn OnScroll provides more revenue per engaged visit by selling inventory differently based on user engagement instead of impressions alone.
+Instead of focusing so heavily on playing to the strengths of each partner in your stack, we suggest that publishers focus on the engagement levels of their readers.
+Every user will see some ads, but Sovrn Signal provides more revenue per engaged visit by selling inventory differently based on user engagement, instead of impressions alone.

-The OnScroll ad unit reloads new creatives in existing placements.
+The Signal ad unit reloads new creatives in existing placements.
 Here’s an example to get a better idea of how it works.

-Thus, publishers that implement OnScroll serve 20%+ more impressions, resulting in a revenue lift of 15-25%.
+Thus, publishers that implement Signal serve 20%+ more impressions, resulting in a revenue lift of 15-25%.